GoogleCloudPlatform/marketplace-tools/docs/terraform-k8s-app/terraform-k8s-app-packaging-guide.md

         type: TAG
 ```

 2. For each Docker Image, add one entry under the **_images_**, the value is the part after the AR repo name.
-In this example, for the AR URL: <code>us-docker.pkg.dev/your-proj-id/your-repo/<strong>travel-agent</strong>, </code>the image key is <code>travel-agent</code>.
-If you have a Docker Image URL as <code>us-docker.pkg.dev/your-proj-id/your-repo/<strong>my-product-A/webserver-image</strong>, </code>then the image key is <code>my-product-A/webserver-image</code>.
+In this example, for the AR URL: `us-docker.pkg.dev/your-proj-id/your-repo/**travel-agent**`, the image key is `travel-agent`.
+If you have a Docker Image URL as `us-docker.pkg.dev/your-proj-id/your-repo/**my-product-A/webserver-image**, `then the image key is `my-product-A/webserver-image`.
 3. Note the URIs to your Docker Images, which might resemble us-docker.pkg.dev/project-id/repo-name/path/to/chart:tag.
 We will call
-    1. the "us-docker.pkg.dev" part as the <strong>registry</strong>
+    1. the "us-docker.pkg.dev" part as the **registry**
-    2. the "project-id/repo-name" part as the <strong>repo</strong>
+    2. the "project-id/repo-name" part as the **repo**
-    3. the "path/to/chart" part as the <strong>name</strong>.
+    3. the "path/to/chart" part as the **name**.
-    4. the tag part as the <strong>tag</strong>.
+    4. the tag part as the **tag**.
-4. For each Terraform Variable that references a segment of this URI, declare it under <code>variables</code> with a <code>type</code> sub-property.
+4. For each Terraform Variable that references a segment of this URI, declare it under `variables` with a `type` sub-property.
 This will tell our system to set the corresponding value to the Terraform var.
 5. Figure out the type for each variable you created.
 The type indicates which part of the Docker Image URI that your variable is supposed to represent.
-Take <code>us-docker.pkg.dev/project-id/repo-name/path/to/chart:tag</code> as an example.
+Take `us-docker.pkg.dev/project-id/repo-name/path/to/chart:tag` as an example.

 Here’s a table summarizing how to map the Docker Image URI to the various variable types: